rfritzdj/QLSC600D2_2025_M5A1/Reprot.md

 - For single molecule tracking analysis a reference is provided to a previous paper where the same method was used.
 A brief description is also provided, while the methods in the previous paper are in great depth.

 ### Description of sample population/data under study
+This study is examining the dynamics of NusG (a molecule) in E. coli to make inferences about the different NusG populations and their abundance.
+One could thus claim that the sample population is the NusG molecules.
+For each distribution that was reported the number of NusG molecules contributing to the distribution was reported in the figure caption which averaged around 40 000.
+These molecules were sampled from many E. coli cells (order of hundreds) in multiple fields of view (not specified numerically).
+For this type of study, I would claim that the sample population is representative (not just collected from one experiment/ one field of view / one experiment).
+One improvement would be including the number of fields of view and experimental repeats with the statement made in the Quantification and Statistical Analysis statement.

 ### Tool accessibility
 - The microscope used for single-molecule tracking PALM is custom built, thus it is not easily accessible unless you are located at their institution (Oxford).
 A detailed description regarding the microscopes specs was provided which allows people to identify a commercial microscope that is comparable.